mlabs-haskell/plutus-simple-model/README.md

 ### How to check TX resource usage

-Sometimes we write too mcuh code in the validators and it starts to exceed execution limits.
+Sometimes we write too much code in the validators, and it starts to exceed execution limits.
 TXs like this can not be executed on chain.
 To watch out for that we have special function:

 ```haskell